huzaifah-cyber/threat-hunt-scattered-invoice/README.md

 1. **Enforce Conditional Access and phishing-resistant MFA.** ConditionalAccessStatus reading notApplied on this session is the root defensive gap.
 Require device compliance and location-based policies on all sign-ins, and move high-value accounts off push-based MFA toward number matching or FIDO2 to shut down push-fatigue attacks like T1621.

 2. **Detect and alert on mailbox rule creation, not just content.** New-InboxRule events with single-character or non-obvious names, external ForwardTo addresses, or StopProcessingRules combined with security-related delete keywords should generate a high-priority alert on creation, not be left for manual discovery after the fraud has already happened.

-3. **Correlate identity, cloud app, and email telemetry by session ID during response.** The full attack chain here was only provable by tying SigninLogs, CloudAppEvents, and EmailEvents together through AADSessionId and source IP.
-Build this correlation into standard triage, and on containment revoke the session immediately while treating rule removal as a separate, mandatory step it does not automatically cover.